 - It's a simple stir-fry dish.
 No protein is used, so it's easy and fast to make.

 - Oil.
-Use high smoke points cooking oil like Coconut, vegetable, canola, or avocado oil, which is perfect for this Thai stir-fry.
-Olive oil is recommended.
+Use high smoke points cooking oil like coconut, vegetable, canola, or avocado oil, which is perfect for this Thai stir-fry.
+Olive oil is not recommended.

 - Stock.
 Use unsalted stock.
 If not, reduce the oyster sauce and soy sauce a bit and add more towards the end if needed.